Seph29/Lumos-G1/README.md

 ---

-## Installation
+## ⚙️ Installation

 1. Download the latest release from the **Releases** tab or [here](https://github.com/Seph29/Lumos-G1/releases/download/v1.0.5/lumos-v1.0.5.apk)
 2. Install the APK on the G1 (via Download, USB, ADB, etc.)
 3. Start the application and click the INJECT button.
-After the first restart, start the application a second time and press INJECT again.
+4. After the first restart, start the application a second time and press INJECT again.
-4. Enjoy !
+5. Enjoy!

 > ⚠️ If your G1 is still stuck on the INNIOASIS logo, it is recommended to download the latest firmware from the official INNIOASIS website and flash it using SP Flash Tool.
 > If you're not familiar with how to use SP Flash Tool, I strongly advise against using this application.

 ---

 ## ❓ FAQ

-**Is my G1 rooted after installing Lumos?**
+**Is my G1 rooted after installing Lumos ?**
 No. The app uses temporary root access only during the patch process.
 Your device remains unrooted after reboot.

-**Can I remove Lumos?**
+**Can I remove Lumos ?**
 Yes.
 You need to reflash the original `boot.img` and `system.img` using SP Flash Tool.

-**Is it possible to unlock the bootloader?**
+**Is it possible to unlock the bootloader ?**
 No. As far as I know, the G1 bootloader cannot be unlocked.

-**Does Lumos work on all firmware versions?**
+**Does Lumos work on all firmware versions ?**
 No. Only specific versions are officially supported.
 Others may work, but without guarantee.

-**Does Lumos install a custom recovery or modify the bootloader?**
+**Does Lumos install a custom recovery or modify the bootloader ?**
 No. Lumos does not install a recovery or change the bootloader.
 However, it replaces the original `boot.img` with a patched version.

-**Can I update the firmware after using Lumos?**
+**Can I update the firmware after using Lumos ?**
 Not recommended.
 Updating the firmware will overwrite Lumos patches, and you may need to reapply or adapt it to the new version.

 ---

-## External Binaries
+## 🧰 External Binaries

 The app uses `xdelta3` (Apache 2.0 license) and `mtk-su` by [Diplomatic](https://forum.xda-developers.com/member.php?u=8132642).
 These tools are downloaded automatically at runtime.